teiniker/teiniker-lectures-arduino/basics/peripherals/interrupts/README.md

 _Figure: Interaction between the loop() function and the ISR at runtime (DroneBot Workshop)_

-Interrupts are great for **monitoring events** such as switch presses or alarm triggers, which occur spasmodically.
-They are also the proper choice when you need to measure input pulses accurately.
+Interrupts are great for **monitoring events** such as switch presses or alarm triggers.
+They are also the proper choice when we need to measure input pulses accurately.

 Types of Interrupts:
 * **Hardware Interrupt**: It happens when an external event occurs like an external